 Vine Creek Ranch at Death Valley National Park.
 Steady drought and record summer heat make Death Valley a land of extremes.
 Towering peaks are frosted with winter snow.
 Rare rainstorms bring vast fields of wildflowers.
 Lush oases harbor tiny fish and refuge for wildlife and humans.
 Despite its morbid name, a great diversity of life survives in Death Valley.

 Located 2,600 miles southwest of Hawaii, the National Park of American Samoa is the most remote unit of the National Park System and the U.S. National Park south of the Equator.
 The Park spreads across three islands, 9,500 acres of tropical rainforest, and 4,000 acres of ocean, including coral reefs.
 While remote, the islands of American Samoa, true to the meaning of the word Samoa (Islands of Sacred Earth), are welcoming and offer beautiful landscapes and centuries of culture and history.

 Training and development is a critical tool for improving individual performance and opportunities, as well as the performance of the OCIO and the Department of the Interior.
 OCIO employees are required to complete an Individual Development Plan (IDP) to document their developmental needs.
 The information provided below will assist employees in working with their supervisors to address those needs by utilizing the department's resources to be successful in their current positions and future endeavors.

 BEFORE YOU REPORT

-Federal Information System Security Awareness (FISSA) – must be completed before you report!
-The link to the training site is provided in the Welcome Letter!
+Federal Information System Security Awareness (FISSA) – You must complete this training before you report to work.
+You can access the training here.

-Please submit your certificate to Tiffany Smith or fax prior to your start date.
+Please submit your certificate to Loray Harmon prior to your start date.